vaibhav-acquia/tac_lite/README.txt

 This will cause the appropriate entries to be written to the node_access table.
 Of course, there should be a way to automate this process.
 Any volunteers?

+Alternative to re-saving all nodes: if you simply want to make all nodes visible to all users, try this SQL (backup your database first):

+INSERT INTO node_access (nid, gid, realm, grant_view) SELECT nid, 0, 'tac_lite', 1 FROM node;

 RELATED MODULES
 ---------------